viniciuschioratto/book/README.md

 Before we calculate the price and purchase a book we need to create a user, so we can use the user API.

 Once, we have a user and books we can calculate the price and purchase the books through the purchase API.

+## Decisions
+I took some decisions to implement the application, some of them are:
+1. Create a user flow
+   1. As we have the loyalty points I decided to create a user flow where we can have more than one user in the application and control de loyalty points.
+2. Use the Hexagonal architecture
+   1. I decided to use the hexagonal architecture to separate the application and adapters layers.
+This way we can have a better separation of concerns and make the application more flexible.
+3. Docker compose
+   1. I decided to use the docker compose to run the application, because it is easy to include new resources and run locally.
+Also, with this strategy we need only Docker to start the application.
+4. Strategy Pattern
+   1. I decide to use the Strategy Pattern to calculate the book price, because later if we need to add new types of books we can do it easily.
+5. Integration tests
+   1. I decided to use the integration tests to test the application as a whole, this way we can validate the interaction between all the layers in the application.